 Note that the online placement test does not allow students to earn By-Examination (BE) credit for any LATN course.
 Students who place into LATN 204 on the basis of the online placement test are eligible to take Part 2 of the placement test, which allows them to earn Placement (PL) credit for LATN 203 and thus satisfy the foreign language requirement.
 The difference between BE and PL credit is that BE credit provides both credit for University courses and credit hours; PL credit provides credit for University courses but no credit hours.
 For further information on BE and PL credit, see the Academic Advising website here.

 Part 2 of the placement test is a written exam focusing on LATIN 203 proficiency.
 Students can take Part 2 only in person on campus.
 The Department offers Part 2 of the placement test every fall.
-Students whose scores on the online placement test make them eligible to take Part 2 are sent an email notification by the Departmental Senior Teaching Fellow, who administers the test; it is then the student’s responsibility to make arrangements with the DSTF in order to take the test.
+Students whose scores on the online placement test make them eligible to take Part 2 are sent an email notification by the Senior Program Assistant, who administers the test; it is then the student’s responsibility to make arrangements with the DSTF in order to take the test.
 Students taking Part 2 must register at the time they take the test by showing their One Card and signing in (name, PID, and signature).
 Those with questions about the content of the exam should consult the Director of the Intermediate Latin Program; for questions about procedure, consult the Department Manager.

 The following scores on standardized tests allow students to receive six hours of BE credit for LATN 203 and 204 and fulfillment of the foreign language requirement: